-- Approach A. Build legitimacy before implementation: - Approach B. Avoid impacts on other road users: - Approach C. Build legitimacy through implementation - C1: Bottom-up and incremental - C2: Pop-ups, and/or - C3: Trials increase in all-day weekday ridership (eastbound at ridership (westbound at of streetcars arriving within 4 minutes westbound during the morning commute.
+- Approach A. Build legitimacy before implementation: - Approach B. Avoid impacts on other road users: - Approach C. Build legitimacy through implementation - C1: Bottom-up and incremental - C2: Pop-ups, and/or - C3: Trials

 May and June 2018 dashboard report for the King Street Transit Pilot